 - have a significantly greater difficulty in learning than the majority of others of the same age: or

 - have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.”

-As a Complex Needs school, all of our pupils have SEN. Their needs are identified through the Local Authority’s assessment processes and are identified either in a Statement of SEN, or since September 2014 an Education Health Care Plan (ECHP).
+As a Complex Needs school, all of our pupils have SEN. Their needs are identified through the Local Authority’s assessment processes and are identified since September 2014 an Education Health Care Plan (ECHP).

 Through both the statutory Annual Review process and our own assessment and evaluation, we are constantly checking that we are able to meet the SEN of our pupils and that placement at John Grant School remains the right one for each pupil.
 Even within our very specialist setting there are times when we need to seek additional support in order to ensure needs are correctly assessed and met.
 This may be with regard to very particular or unusual learning, physical, sensory, medical or behavioural needs.

 We have access to services universally provided by Norfolk County Council, which are described on the Local Offer website available here.